Top Children's Savings

 While interest rates for grown-up savers have been dropping, children can still earn up to 4.5% on their savings – yet many have cash in accounts that pay dismal amounts, depriving them not only of interest, but the lesson that your money can work for you.
 This is a guide to the top-paying children's accounts, including how to use their tax-free allowance for your gain.

 Tips on teaching kids to save and other need-to-knows

 The simple money lesson for younger children is obvious – put your cash in the bank and it'll grow.
-Yet as they get older there's another valuable lesson to be learned.
-A bank's job is to make money from you - our job is to try to keep our cash.
+But as they get older there's another lesson to be learned – a bank's job is to make money from you, our job is to try to keep our cash.

 "The amount you're paid is called interest.
-The higher the interest on savings and the longer you keep it with them, the more they are paying you.
+The higher the interest on savings and the longer you keep it with them, the more they pay you.
 If the interest is 10%, that means they pay you 10p a year for every £1 you save with them."